Article · Field notes

 Kitchen

-The kitchen is conceived as an airy, functional heart of the home with generous counter space and a strong indoor-outdoor connection.
-The design draws on the same wabi-sabi aesthetic: natural wood, open shelving, and a relaxed, unfussy approach to materials.
+An airy, functional room with generous counter space and a strong indoor-outdoor connection.
+Same wabi-sabi aesthetic as the rest of the house: natural wood, open shelving, a relaxed, unfussy approach to materials.

 A large kitchen island with an integrated cooking stove and extensive built-in storage below.
 Built-in dishwasher raised to a comfortable working height (to reduce bending).
-Open shelves flanking the window, keeping the space light and allowing easy access to everyday items.
+Open shelves flanking the window, keeping the space light and everyday items easy to grab.
 Rattan or cane-panelled cabinet doors for a warm, textural contrast against plaster walls.

-The overall goal is to create a comfortable, airy space with lots of countertop room and a nice flow between outdoors, entry, kitchen, and living area.
-The bench stretching around the tile stove helps unify the kitchen with the living space.
+The goal is a comfortable, airy space with lots of countertop room and a clean flow between outdoors, entry, kitchen, and living area.
+The bench stretching around the tile stove unifies the kitchen with the living space.

 Living room

-The living room is divided into three distinct but connected zones, each with its own character while sharing the same warm, natural material palette.
-Together they create a generous, multi-use space for relaxing, reading, conversation, and dining.
+Three connected zones, each with its own character, sharing the same warm, natural material palette.
+Together a generous, multi-use space for relaxing, reading, conversation, dining.

 Couch & window seat area